zeromake/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

 </script>
 ```

-Please note that the popup/page portName will be `app`.
+Please note that the devtools/popup/options page portName will be `app`.

 #### The new BEX bridge